yuqiii-wang/KnowledgeNotes/math/finance/financing/repo_practices.md

 * Yield Curve Arbitrage

-Anticipated some securities' price might go up; some might go down.
+Anticipated that some securities' price might go up; some might go down.
 Buy both so that future yield would be neutral to avoid drastic rises or falls in values.

 * Credit Intermediation